jkingharman/careers_group_scraper/README.md

 * __Efficient and effective vacancy detail extraction__.
 I couldn't find a pattern in the html that would allow me to extract all the required data in one css selection.
 The group of elements I targeted held five pieces of relevant data but missed two major ones: job description and job title.
 I omitted these because I felt another, separate selection would put me on the road to code bloat.
 But I'm not sure this was the right choice.
 However the scraped data is used, those details seem important to have commercially.

 * __Efficient link extraction__.
-To get links to specific vacancies my first idea was to spider the site - to use Capybara to click through each listing page.
+To get links to specific vacancies my first idea was to spider site links using Capybara.
 This felt clunky.
 Fortunately, I realised I could exploit pagination instead.
-I could simply increment the page number in the url.
-But this raised a new problem: when to stop incrementing?
+I could simply increment the url's page number.
+This, however, raised a new problem: when to stop incrementing?
 I searched for a pattern I could exploit — something, for instance, like a last page attribute in a href attribute of a relevant link — but I couldn’t find anything.
-Right now, my stopping condition is near enough arbitrary number.
+Right now, my stopping condition is arbitrary.

 ## TODOs ##